InshaadMerchant/NovaApp-Chatbot/README.md

 - React team for the amazing framework
 - Vite team for the fast build tool
-- Google for Material Design icons
+- Google for Material Design icons and Gemini AI API
 - All contributors and supporters

+## 🎨 Design

+The chatbot features a modern blue-themed design with:
+- Clean, intuitive interface
+- Responsive layout for all devices
+- Material Design principles
+- Smooth animations and transitions
+- Professional color scheme